COOKIES-LGL/npm-version/README.md

 Include if your extension adds any VS Code settings through the `contributes.configuration` extension point.

-- `npm-version.registry`: set the registry for jump navigate.
+- `open-npm.registry`: set the registry for jump navigate.

 ## Release Notes